nitishxyz/solforge/SOLFORGE.md

 ## Non-Goals

-- Not a production validator replacement
-- Not for mainnet/testnet operation
+- Not a production validator; not for mainnet/testnet
 - Not for consensus participation
-- Not for long-term data persistence
+- Not for long‑term ledger persistence (DB is ephemeral by default)

 ## Technical Stack